JinlongHuang/elementary-quantum-algorithms/README.md

 # elementary-quantum-algorithm
- Deutsch-Jozsa, Simons, Grover search algorithm in Haskell
+ Deutsch-Jozsa, Simons, Grover search algorithm in Haskell with Quipper.